-- (1) Any Interconnecting Entity (IE) seeking a Full Interconnection Study (FIS) for interconnection to the ERCOT System must submit the following to ERCOT: - (a) A Notice to proceed with the FIS; - (b) The Resource registration form (Excel spreadsheet) with applicable information required for interconnection studies as described in Section 6.8, Resource Registration Procedures; - (c) A Stability Modeling Fee as prescribed in Section 5.7.3, Stability Modeling Fee; and - (d) Proof of site control as described in Section 5.4.9, Proof of Site Control. - (2) Transmission Service Providers (TSPs) may charge additional fees for their interconnection studies. - (3) All FIS requests and supporting data submissions shall be delivered to ERCOT by email.
+- (1) Any Interconnecting Entity (IE) seeking a Full Interconnection Study (FIS) for interconnection to the ERCOT System must submit the following to ERCOT: - (a) A Notice to proceed with the FIS; - (b) Resource Registration data in the format prescribed by ERCOT with applicable information required for interconnection studies identified in the Resource Registration Glossary; - (c) A Stability Modeling Fee as prescribed in Section 5.7.3, Stability Modeling Fee; and - (d) Proof of site control as described in Section 5.4.9, Proof of Site Control. - (2) Transmission Service Providers (TSPs) may charge additional fees for their interconnection studies. - (3) All FIS requests and supporting data submissions shall be delivered to ERCOT by email.
 The supporting data shall be sent as discrete file attachments. - (4) The IE shall include the associated project identification number (INR number) in the subject field of the email. - (5) The IE shall include in the FIS request all information necessary to allow for timely development, design, and implementation of any electric system improvements or enhancements required by ERCOT and the TSP to reliably meet the interconnection requirements of the proposed generation.
-This information shall be of sufficient detail for use in determining transfer capabilities, operating limits (including stability), and planning margins to provide both reliability and operating efficiency as well as facilitating coordinated planning for future transmission system additions. - (6) Upon receipt of the FIS request, the ERCOT designated point of contact will continue to be the primary ERCOT contact for the IE, ensuring Resource registration data is communicated to the TSP.
+This information shall be of sufficient detail for use in determining transfer capabilities, operating limits (including stability), and planning margins to provide both reliability and operating efficiency as well as facilitating coordinated planning for future transmission system additions. - (6) Upon receipt of the FIS request, the ERCOT designated point of contact will continue to be the primary ERCOT contact for the IE, ensuring Resource Registration data is communicated to the TSP.
 The ERCOT designated point of contact will initiate a meeting between the TSP(s) and the IE. If during the course of the studies, additional information is needed from the IE, ERCOT will immediately notify the IE and the IE will have ten Business Days to answer the request for additional information without impacting the study timeline.